 Union Pacific strives to be a leader in developing technology and conscientiously using resources to reduce our environmental impact.
 Railroads are the most environmentally responsible way to transport ground freight.
-Union Pacific helped customer eliminate an estimated 33.5 million metric tons of greenhouse gas emissions by choosing Union Pacific over truck transportation for their shipping needs.
+In 2013, Union Pacific helped customers eliminate an estimated 33.7 million metric tons of greenhouse gas emissions by choosing Union Pacific over truck transportation for their shipping needs.
 We’ve achieved this by making sustainability a priority, developing new technologies and methods to improve fuel efficiency, reducing emissions and working smarter to minimize our environmental impact.

 Union Pacific improves its fuel efficiency through improvements in locomotive technology, engineer training and employee involvement.
-The result: From 2000 to 2012, Union Pacific achieved a 19 percent improvement in fuel efficiency.
-Our locomotive fuel efficiency, as measured in gallons per gross ton-mile, was flat in 2012, just under our best performance ever.
+The result: From 2000 to 2013, Union Pacific achieved a 17 percent improvement in fuel efficiency.
 See our Sustainability & Citizenship Report for additional fuel information.

 Greenhouse Gas Emissions

 According to the U.S. Environmental Protection Agency (EPA), freight railroads account for just 2.1 percent of U.S. greenhouse gas emissions from transportation.
 Cars, light trucks and motorcycles combined produce nearly 66 percent, while trucking generates more than 20 percent.
 Union Pacific produced a total of 12,002,685 metric tons of greenhouse gas emissions from fossil fuels in 2012.

 Locomotives account for nearly all of our greenhouse gas emissions, and we have reduced those emissions by investing in more fuel-efficient locomotives, retrofitting older locomotives to be more environmentally friendly and adopting more efficient operating practices.